ckeditor/ckeditor5/docs/updating/migration-to-cdn/react.md

 #### Next steps

-Now that you have migrated your CKEditor&nbsp;5 React Context integration to use the CDN, you can continue with the next steps such as migration testing suite.
+Now that you have migrated your CKEditor&nbsp;5 React Context integration to use the CDN, you can continue with the next steps, such as the migration testing suite.
 It is identical to the steps described in the previous section.

 ### Migrate `useMultiRootEditor` hook